patrickleboutillier/jcscpu-hw/jcsdemo/README.md

 * co = _CO_

 ### cmp(a, b, eqi, ali) => (c, eqo, alo, co)
-"cmp" connects the inputs and the output with a CMP circuit (page 83).
+"cmp" connects the inputs and the outputs with a CMP circuit (page 83).
 * a = _SW1_
 * b = _SW0_
 * eqi = _EQI_